 2. What principles should I follow to choose the best kitchen faucet?

 The only principle here is that there is no principle!
-Just decide on what you truly need, what’s not really necessary but could be a nice bonus, what could be left out to cut down the cost because you never need, etc. Make a list, do some research in advance and you’re ready to go!
+Just decide on what you truly need, what’s not really necessary but could be a nice bonus, what could be left out to cut down the cost because you never need it, etc. Make a list, do some research in advance and you’re ready to go!

 3. Does the battery run out fast in touchless faucets?